 5. River and Canal fishing

-Coarse fishing is available on the Exeter Canal between the Basin and Double Locks.
+Coarse fishing is available on the Exeter Canal between the Canal Office swing bridges and Double Locks.

 There are thirteen salmon fishing beats on the River Exe consisting of approximately 6,580 metres (fishing beats can be seen on this map) which can be fished with a season permit, in conjunction with an Environment Agency rod licence.